Oklahoma Clinical Psychologist Salary Outlook

 Which Oklahoma Cities Are Best for Clinical Psychologists?

-Clinical psychologist wages vary depending on the area of the state in question.
-They’re highest in Tulsa and lowest in Oklahoma City.
-But, in both cases, wages for this job are still considerably higher than for the average Oklahoma occupation.
+Clinical psychologist salaries vary depending on the area of the state in question.
+They’re higher in Tulsa than they are in Oklahoma City.

 Oklahoma cities by average annual clinical psychologist wage

-Professionals in the area are most likely to find work in the Tulsa area, in addition to finding their most generous salary packages.
+Professionals are most likely to find work in Tulsa, in addition to finding their most generous salary packages.

-Oklahoma cities and nonmetro areas by average clinical psychologist employment per 1,000 jobs
+Oklahoma cities by clinical psychologist employment per 1,000 jobs

 Who’s Hiring for Clinical Psychologists in Oklahoma?